omeka-s-modules/FedoraConnector/README.md

 ### Importing

-From the main navigation on the left of the admin screen, click `Fedora Connector`.
+From the main navigation on the left of the admin screen, click Fedora Connector.

-Enter the URI of a Fedora 4 container you want to import.
+1. Enter the URI of a Fedora 4 container you want to import.
+*This module only works with Fedora 4 or higher*

-Choose whether to import files.
+1. Choose whether to import files.

-Leave a comment about the import.
+1. Leave a comment about the import.
 This will appear on the `Past Imports` page, so you have a record of why you did the import (or any other information).
 Optional.

-Choose an Item Set for the imported items.
+1. Choose an Item Set to assign imported items to.
 Item Sets must be created first.
 Optional.

-Hit Submit.
+1. Hit Submit.

 ### Undoing imports